HTTPArchive/almanac.httparchive.org/sql/2022/jamstack/README.md

 - [ ] Percentage of "new" sites in crawl that meet the defined criteria of "fast", "resilient" and "cached"

 5. Candidate sites
-  * We get this from a [join between all URLs matching criteria or "better" on all 4 current queries](candidate_urls.sql); this matches 26,107 sites out of 615,902 potential URLs = 4.2%
+  * We get this from a [join between all URLs matching criteria or "better" on all 4 current queries](candidate_urls.sql)

 ## Resources